RhoneAlpes/ciwiki/README.md

 # ciwiki
-This is the original lightweight wiki for personal notes and collaborative wiki It's a fork of didiwiki.
+This is the original lightweight wiki for personal notes and collaborative wiki.
+It's a fork of didiwiki.
 I started on 2010, adding more functionalities such as:

 - Text and highlight colors